-The salary of a monthly paid employee shall include a salary element based on the job requirement, a salary element based on personal performance, a job requirement bonus, a guaranteed salary element, or a fixed rate salary.
+The salary of a monthly paid employee shall include a salary element based on the job requirement, a salary element based on personal performance, a job requirement bonus, a guaranteed salary element, or a salary denominated in euros.
 The salary shall also include other periodic salary factors, bonuses, supplements and additional fees payable in specified monthly instalments.